SmartTokenLabs/token-negotiator/README.md

 A mock token implementation can be found here: https://github.com/TokenScript/token-negotiator-examples/tree/main/token-outlet-website/src

+For any further information, please reach out to us at <sayhi@smarttokenlabs.com>

 ## Configuration Options

 This table lists all possible configuration options for Token Negotiator client.